-Writing and performing for overt twenty years, Kevin Connolly has carved out his own way of writing American songs and earned a reputation as a passionate performer.
+Writing and performing for over twenty years, Kevin Connolly has carved out his own way of writing American songs and earned a reputation as a passionate performer.
 Connolly has toured extensively in the U.S. and Europe while maintaining a strong presence and tie to his New England roots.
 Working the college and coffeehouse circuit solo, Kevin has also played major festivals including Newport Folk, SXSW, Kerrville Folk and Bumbershoot.
-He has opened up for a long list on notable artists including Indigo Girls, Huey Lewis, Todd Rundgren and Joan Osborne.
-Locally, Kevin plays solo acoustic but most often with his band or some version there of.
-Kevin’s songs have also appeared on network television in episodes of NBC’s “First Watch” and in films like Danny Aiello’s “Mojave Moon.”
+He has opened up for a long list of notable artists including Indigo Girls, Huey Lewis, Todd Rundgren and Joan Osborne.
+Locally, Kevin plays solo acoustic but most often with his band or some version thereof.
+Kevin’s songs have also appeared on network television in episodes of NBC’s First Watch and in films like Danny Aiello’s Mojave Moon.

-Raised on Boston’s South Shore, Kevin comes from a musical family with composer/brother Jim Connolly a fixture of the West Coast “New Music” scene.
+Raised on Boston’s South Shore, Kevin comes from a musical family with composer/brother Jim Connolly, a fixture of the West Coast “New Music” scene.
 Early influences like John Prine, Tom Waits and Bob Dylan remain inspirations and guiding forces.
 Writing descriptive songs that capture something about regular life in America today has been a running theme and preoccupation.

 "I started messing around with the idea of writing a truly "regional" record a while ago.
 I've always been inspired by things close to home.
 I like using the names of real places and people, especially if I know them.
 And I like making stuff up in a setting that I am familiar with.
 I've always admired the way that songwriters from the Southwest, particularly from Texas, write about their surroundings with such clear and simple detail.
 Some people feel that it's romantic, or that there's some mystique down there.
 I kind of agree and don't at the same time.
-I think it's how you, as they say in freshman english class, use these details, the nature, the place to "suspend reality" and create a different effect.
+I think it's how you, as they say in freshman English class, use these details, the nature, the place to "suspend reality" and create a different effect.

 Behind every recording project is a little story.
 We've arranged a few things on this page that help tell part of that story.